Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-take-profit-order/README.md

 * `DESTINATION_CALLBACK_PROXY_ADDR` — The service address on the destination chain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#callback-proxy-address)).
 * `USER_WALLET` — Your EOA wallet address that will own the orders.

-> ℹ️ **Reactive Faucet on Sepolia**
+> ℹ️ **Reactive faucet on Ethereum Sepolia**
 >
-> To receive testnet REACT, send SepETH to the Reactive faucet contract on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
-The factor is 1/100, meaning you get 100 REACT for every 1 SepETH sent.
+> To receive testnet REACT, send SepETH to the Reactive faucet on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
+The exchange rate is 100 REACT per 1 SepETH.
+Do not send more than 5 SepETH in a single transaction as any excess is lost.
->
-> **Important**: Do not send more than 5 SepETH per request, as doing so will cause you to lose the excess amount without receiving any additional REACT.
-The maximum that should be sent in a single transaction is 5 SepETH, which will yield 500 REACT.

 > ⚠️ **Broadcast Error**
 >
-> If you see the following message: `error: unexpected argument '--broadcast' found`, it means your Foundry version (or local setup) does not support the `--broadcast` flag for `forge create`.
-Simply remove `--broadcast` from your command and re-run it.
+> If you see `error: unexpected argument '--broadcast' found`, your Foundry version does not support the `--broadcast` flag for `forge create`.
+Remove it from the command and re-run.

 ### Step 1 — Test Tokens and Liquidity Pool